aboutangela/georgia/README.md

 Check base cases

-  If on treaure, return true
+  If on treasure, return true

   If on wall, return false

   Else, on stepping stone

 For every legal neighbor of explorer

   Replace original stepping stone with a wall

-  Invoke recursive absraction
+  Invoke recursive abstraction

   Recover original stepping stone

 Return False